 Funder(s): Institute for Museum and Library Services

-Developing a Culturally Responsive Framework for Promoting Computing Among Adolescent Girls in STEM Programs, National Science Foundation (PI)
+Developing a Culturally Responsive Framework for Promoting Computing Among Adolescent Girls in STEM Programs

 Drawing from feminist science and technology studies (STS) approaches, this project is a data sharing initiative with Black Girls Rock!, a nonprofit youth empowerment organization, aimed at developing a culturally responsive computing framework that is informed by girls’ self-identified cultural markers.
 The project investigates the varied ways girls of color can direct their own computational learning and proposes a conceptual exploration of culturally responsive pedagogy by addressing the following research question: How can self- identified cultural markers shape the “responsive” nature of computing programs?
 I aim to develop a conceptual framework that can be used by practitioners and community organizations who are designing and implementing STEM programs for girls of color.

 I am collaborating with four scholars to examine the use of quantifying technologies by women across multiple communities in the borderlands.
 The work produced by this feminist research cluster is interdisciplinary and challenges assumptions about the uses of digital technologies among women of color as solely corporate tools for surveillance by revealing the unexpected spaces of empowerment and critique along the US-Mexico border.
 We are currently collaborating on a book proposal that examines self-tracking from our interdisciplinary perspectives.
 Members include: Patricia Garcia (University of Michigan), Marika Cifor (University of Washington), Jacque Wernimont (Dartmouth College), and Jessica Rajko (Wayne State University).